 A crew member is available at reception to assist you or answer any questions during posted hours.
 You can purchase internet access cards here, arrange for a wake-up call or settle your accounts at the end of the voyage.

-Located on deck 4.
+The Card Room is located on deck 4.

 The spa is located on Deck 7 and offers massages, facials, and hand and foot treatments using L’Occitane products.